Israel Shamir: Association with WikiLeaks

 According to the Associated Press, leaked documents from WikiLeaks include an unsigned letter from Julian Assange authorising Israel Shamir to seek a Russian visa on his behalf in 2010.
 WikiLeaks said Assange never applied for the visa or wrote the letter.
+According to the New York Times, Russia issued Assange the visa in January 2011.
+Israel Shamir was the original source for some conspiracy theories about Swedish allegations against Assange.